How to Become a Great Photographer...Sort of

 I was contacted by Aperture Academy to do an interview for their monthly Pro Spotlight to appear on their website.
-I wasn't expecting that and it was flattering as they have pretty much already interviewed a who's who of landscape photographers.
 I was sent forteen questions and answering them was not quite as easy as it might seem.
 Nevertheless, I was able to complete the questionaire and I am including a link for your amusement.

 The Appalachian Trail: An American Legacy